Minimizing Input and Fixing Mistakes Before They Snowball

 Frequently Asked Questions

-What causes unpredictable dot movement in the one-shot return drill?
+What causes unpredictable dot movement during the one-shot return drill?

-Unpredictable dot movement often stems from 'staring' at the dot rather than focusing on the target, or from applying excessive muscle tension to force the gun back on target.
-The goal is natural sight recovery.
+Unpredictable dot movement in drills like the one-shot return often stems from 'staring' at the dot instead of the target, or from applying excessive muscle tension to 'force' the gun back on target, disrupting natural sight recovery.

 More Training & Techniques Videos You Might Like